ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Introduction

 \section{Introduction}

-The end-to-end paradigm \citep{uniad,vad, sun2024sparsedrive}, which integrates perception, planning and trajectory scoring tasks into a unified model optimized for planning objectives, has recently demonstrated significant potential in advancing autonomous driving technology (Figure \ref{fig:paradigm}).
-The latest research proposes imitation learning-based motion planners \citep{chen2024vadv2,cheng2024pluto} that learn driving strategies from large-scale driving demonstrations and employ learning-based trajectory scorers \citep{zhao2021tnt,jiang2023vad} to select the safest and most accurate trajectory from multiple predicted candidates to control the vehicle.
-However, despite the significant improvements in prediction accuracy achieved by existing planners and scorers, they face the challenges of generating \textbf{\textit{temporally inconsistent}} trajectories, where consecutive predictions are unstable and inconsistent over time, and selecting \textbf{\textit{uncomfortable}} trajectories that exhibit continuous braking, resulting in stalling or excessive turning curvature.
+Recent advancements in autonomous driving technology have focused on safety-oriented end-to-end paradigms \cite{uniad,vad, sun2024sparsedrive,shao2023reasonnet,li2024ego}.
+These methods integrate perception, planning, and trajectory scoring into unified models, aiming to mitigate collision risks in complex traffic scenarios.
+The latest research proposes imitation learning-based motion planners \cite{chen2024vadv2,cheng2024pluto} that learn driving strategies from large-scale driving demonstrations and employ learning-based trajectory scorers \cite{zhao2021tnt,jiang2023vad} to select the safest trajectory from multiple predicted candidates to control the vehicle.

+Unfortunately, despite significant advancements in prediction accuracy and safety, these systems continue to face the dilemma of an \textbf{\textit{uncomfortable}} riding experience \cite{shao2023safety,wang2021socially}.
+This degradation in comfort can be attributed to two primary factors: 1) temporally inconsistent trajectory generation, i.e., unstable and non-smooth predictions across consecutive time steps; and 2) the inability of trajectory scorers to adaptively update their strategies in response to changing environmental conditions.
+This lack of adaptability often leads to the selection of suboptimal trajectories that result in continuous braking or excessive turning curvature.
+These two issues significantly compromise the overall comfort of autonomous vehicle passengers.